PyRepair/maniple/training-data/summarize-experiment-v2/scrapy/29/prompt_response_response_8.md

     return s
 ```

-With this correction, the `to_bytes` function will not receive a None value, and the bug should be fixed.
-The corrected code should pass the failing test.
+With this change, the function will not throw an error when `parsed.hostname` is `None`, and it should pass the failing test.